thinknathan/corescript/README.md

 This fork introduces opinionated changes that may break functionality.

-- Updated to use Pixi v5
+- Updated to use PIXI v5
 - Picture blend modes no longer work
 - Windows can overlap with each other
-- FPS meter removed
 - HTML5Audio removed
+- Smooth picture scaling is disabled

 ## Introduction